sminq/slate/source/index.html.md

 queueId | true | Unique business queue ID. statusType | true | T_CANCEL or T_CLOSED.
-date | true | date for which appointments need to be updated
+date | true | date for which appointments need to be updated cancelCode | false | cancelCode to indicate that reason for this bulk cancellation is business (cancelCode = 1)

 ### Error codes